Equivariant covering type and the number of vertices in equivariant triangulations: Abstract

 \section{Abstract}

-Let $G$ be a finite group acting on a closed manifold $M$.
-We estimate the size of a minimal triangulation of $M$ for which the action of $G$ is simplicial and regular.
-We show that the number of vertices of such triangulations are bounded bellow by the \emph{$G$-covering type} of $M$, defined as the minimal cardinality of a $G$-equivariant good cover of a space that is $G$-homotopy equivalent to $M$.
-The $G$-covering type is a $G$-homotopy invariant, so it can be estimated by other $G$-invariants like the equivariant LS-category, $G$-genus and the multiplicative structure of any equivariant cohomology theory.
-Among many examples, we compute the $G$-covering type of regular $G$-graphs, give a complete description of the number of vertices and their orbits for orientation-preserving finite group actions on surfaces and estimate the $G$-covering type of the projectivizations of complex representations of $G$.
+We introduce the notion of the \emph{equivariant covering type} of a space $X$ on which a finite group $G$ acts, and study its properties.
+The equivariant covering type measures the size of $G$-equivariant good covers of $X$ and is thus an extension of the \emph{covering type} of a space, introduced by Karoubi and Weibel.
+We show that the equivariant covering type is a $G$-homotopy invariant and describe its relation with other $G$-invariants, like the equivariant LS-category, $G$-genus and the multiplicative structures of equivariant cohomology theories.
+We also compute the $G$-covering type of regular $G$-graphs, give estimates for orientation-preserving actions on surfaces and for the projectivizations of complex representations of $G$ and cohomology spheres.
+As an application, we derive estimates of sizes of minimal $G$-triangulations for various $G$-spaces.